 When the HIS thresholds are set, ImageJ converts the pixels values closer to the foreground (stains) to black and those closer to background (yellow) to white.
 Users can invert this if they wish, or even make the stains red.
 The important part is that we now have a binary image that makes a clear distinction between the stains and the unstained background.
 Ideally, thresholding should be performed for each consistent set of samples.

 We won’t belabor filtering because it isn’t often required when analyzing WSP.
 Filtering operations compare pixel values to those of their neighbours and then replace those values with some form of weighted average.
 This reduces the relative differences between pixel values, smoothing the image and reducing noise (at the cost of lost detail).

-Next article – Part three: Morphological Operations and Interpretation.
-Stay tuned.
+Last article – Part three: Morphological Operations and Interpretation.